-2.1 2.1 Prescribed language - The wording - Parts 4 and 5 of the Instrument require the annual and interim certificates must to be filed in the exact language wording prescribed in by the required form (including the form number and form title) without any amendment.
+2.1 Prescribed wording - Parts 4 and 5 of the Instrument require the annual and interim certificates to be filed in the exact wording prescribed by the required form (including the form number and form title) without any amendment.
 Failure to do so will be a breach of the Instrument.